learn-co-curriculum/dsc-cities-try-experience/p_10_accessing_multiple_items.md

 # Accessing Multiple Elements

-## Slicing

-***

 ## Objectives of this lesson

 ***

 * Access multiple items of a list
-*
+* Slicing with indicies

 ## Slicing - **Start**

 ***

-Now imagine that we don't want to access just one element of a list, but multiple elements at once.
+Imagine that we don't want to access just one element of a list, instead, multiple elements at once as a block.
 Python allows us to do that as well.
 To  do this, instead of passing a single number for the index, we pass a range of indices.
 So if we wanted to select the first two elements in our list, `'Solta', 'Greenville'`, we would do it like this:

 ```python
 top_travel_cities[0:2]